Clemson vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Georgia Tech's games have gone over 51.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 59, is 7.5 points more than Saturday's over/under.
+- Saturday's over/under is seven points lower than the two team's combined 59 points per game average.

-- The 26 combined points per game that these two squads have allowed this season are 25.5 fewer than the 51.5 total in this contest.
+- The 26 combined points per game that these two squads have allowed this season are 26 fewer than the 52 over/under in this contest.

-- The average total in Tigers games this season is 54.5, three points more than Saturday's total of 51.5.
+- Tigers games this season feature an average total of 53.8 points, a number 1.8 points higher than Saturday's over/under.

-- The 51.5-point over/under for this game is 2.8 points below the 54.3 points per game average total in Yellow Jackets games this season.
+- In 2021, games involving the Yellow Jackets have averaged a total of 55 points, three more than the set over/under in this contest.

 Clemson Stats and Trends

-- The Tigers won 49-3 last time out when they took on the South Carolina State Bulldogs.
-The Bulldogs were listed as 50.5-point underdogs and won against that spread.

-- This season, the Tigers are winless ATS when entering a game as a favorite of 28.5 points or more.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 28 points or more.

-- Find the latest odds and place a bet on the Tigers to cover the spread at SISportsbook.

-- The total scoring in that game hit the under on 56-point over/under.

 Georgia Tech Stats and Trends

-- Georgia Tech is 2-1 against the spread and 1-1 overall when the team records more than 6.5 points.
+- Georgia Tech is 1-1 against the spread and 1-1 overall in games when it records more than 6.5 points.

-- The Yellow Jackets have two giveaways this season, while the Tigers have three takeaways .
+- The Yellow Jackets have turned the ball over two times, one fewer times than the Tigers have forced turnovers (3).

 Clemson Top Players

-- Joseph Ngata has racked up six catches for 110 yards, best on his team.
-He averages 110.0 receiving yards per game.
+- This season Joseph Ngata has six receptions for a team-high 110 receiving yards (110 per game).

+- Justyn Ross' stat line this year shows four catches for 26 yards.
+He averages 26 receiving yards per game.

-- Braden Galloway has totaled 13 yards on three receptions, averaging 13.0 yards per game.
+- This season Braden Galloway has caught three passes for 13 yards, averaging 13 receiving yards per game.

 Georgia Tech Top Players

-- This season, Jordan Yates has racked up 135 passing yards (135.0 yards per game) while connecting on 12 of 18 passes (66.7% completion percentage), with one touchdown and zero interceptions.
-He has tacked on 27 rushing yards on nine carries (plus one touchdown), averaging 27.0 yards per game.
+- Jordan Yates leads his team with 135 passing yards (135 per game) and has a 66.7% completion percentage (12-of-18), throwing one touchdown pass and zero interceptions.
+He also has 27 rushing yards on nine carries (with one touchdown), averaging 27 yards per game.

-- Jahmyr Gibbs has ran for a team-leading 99 yards on 20 carries (99.0 yards per game).
-He also averages 17.0 receiving yards per game, grabbing three passes for 17 yards.
+- Jahmyr Gibbs has rushed for a team-leading 99 yards on 20 attempts (99 yards per game).
+He also averages 17 receiving yards per game, grabbing three passes for 17 yards.

-- Malachi Carter has six catches and paces his team with 92 receiving yards (92.0 ypg).
+- This season Malachi Carter has six catches and leads the team with 92 yards (92 per game).

 - Kyric McGowan's stat line this year shows one catch for 22 yards and one touchdown.
-He averages 22.0 receiving yards per game.
+He puts up 22 receiving yards per game.